 You meld a card by clicking on it (it will then be highlighted, click on it again if you wish to deselect it), and then clicking on the meld area.
 Or you may drag the card directly to the meld area.
-To create a new meld, place the card on an exposed part of the mat.
-To add to an existing meld, place the card on top of the meld.

 Alternatively, you may double-click on a card in your hand to meld it in one action (it will be added to the obvious meld if one exists, start a new meld if none exists, and generate an error warning if there is ambiguity between existing run and rank melds).